rehive/docs-portal/content/platform/core-resources/transaction-collections.md

 }
 ```

 The content within the `transaction` object will depend on the endpoint.
-If the data is accessed by an admin endpoint it will continue all the transactions related to the collection.
-However, if the data is accessed via an user endpoint it will only contain transactions associated with the given user's accounts.
+If the data is accessed by an admin endpoint it will contain all the transactions related to the collection.
+However, if the data is accessed via an user endpoint, it will only contain transactions associated with the given user's accounts.

 ### Endpoints

 There are four transaction collection endpoints in the platform.
-Two for each of the two sections: `user` and `admin`
+Two for each of the two sections: `user` and `admin`:

 section | type| URL | methods
 ---|---|---|---